-Technologies once relegated to science fiction, such as artificial intelligence, augmented reality and cutting-edge imaging tools, are changing the face of health-care education.
-These advancements also are the driving force behind the ramped-up development of purpose-built medical-training facilities known as simulation centers.
-These high-tech learning hubs are designed to train health-care providers in procedures like limb amputation, gallbladder removal, eye surgery and more, all without the need for actual cadavers, organs or even actors as patients
+Group medical training facilities are embracing today's tech.
+Outlets once relegated to science fiction -- artificial intelligence, augmented reality and cutting-edge imaging tools -- are changing the face of health-care education.
+These advancements are also the driving force behind the ramped-up development of purpose-built medical-training facilities known as simulation centers.
+These high-tech learning hubs are designed to train health-care providers in procedures like limb amputation, gallbladder removal, eye surgery and more, all without the need for actual cadavers, organs or even actors as patients.

 These new centers, which have been rapidly springing up on medical campuses and at hospitals over the past few years, offer medical-meeting organizers options besides the traditional hotel ballroom or convention center in which to showcase new technologies, and where medical professionals can collaborate and hone their skills in a space that virtually replicates what they would see and experience in the field.
 Here are profiles of a few of these centers, where the future of medicine is becoming today's reality.

 A vision of the future: Rochester’s Discovery Square.

 Rochester, Minn., home of the world-famous Mayo Clinic

 , in 2013 launched a 20-year, $5.6 billion economic initiative named Destination Medical Center in a bid to become more of a premier destination for medical research, development and education.
 Among the plan's key components: